-Now, set a few training (process) and performance goals…..and get busy!
+From there, set a few training (process) and performance goals to slow typical aging…..and get busy!

-4. Find a sport you enjoy—preferably an outdoor sport—and engage in this activity at least two days per week.
+- Find a sport you enjoy and engage in this activity at least two days per week.
 Being involved in a sport you love makes for rich life experience and gives additional purpose to all of your other training.

-6. Strive to get 7+ hours of quality sleep per night (or 6.5 hours per night with a 30-minute mid-afternoon nap).
-Also important: Try to eliminate “bad stress” (stress related to unimportant activities or things out of your control), but embrace moderate amounts of “good stress” (related to activities you care about).
+- Strive to get 7+ hours of quality sleep per night (or 6.5 hours per night with a 30-minute mid-afternoon nap).
+Also important: Try to eliminate “bad stress” (stress related to unimportant activities or things out of your control).
+This gives you room to embrace moderate amounts of “good stress” (related to activities you care about).